drone-plugins/drone-bintray/DOCS.md

 owner | Bintray repository owner (called subject in Bintray API documentation) type | Artifact type.
 Specify "Debian" for a Debian artifact or "Maven" for a Maven artifact.
-Any other value indicates a generic artifact. repository | Name of the repository where the file should be uploaded package | Name of the package within the repository version | Version to upload.
+Any other value indicates a generic artifact. repository | Name of the repository where the file should be uploaded host | Optional host of the bintray server with scheme.
+Example: https://bin.company.com package | Name of the package within the repository version | Version to upload.
 Required for non-Maven artifacts and ignored for Maven. target | Name to be given to the artifact in the repository.
 The name is prefixed by "test/branchname" if the branch parameter is specified and has a non-empty value other than "master"